moengage/Android-Sample/README.md

 ![Logo](/.github/assets/logo.png)

-## MoEngage Android SDK Integration
+## MoEngage Android SDK Integration Sample

 ![Download](https://api.bintray.com/packages/moengage/android-sdk/moe-android-sdk/images/download.svg)

 To get up and running with MoEngage on Android, there a couple of steps we will walk you through.

-To enable its full functionality (like Push Notifications, InApp Messaging), there are still a couple of steps that you have to take care of in your Android app.

 #### Adding MoEngage Dependency: